dagnall53/ESPMQTTRocnetSound/README.md

 The MQTT in this program includes a "debug" message that can be subscribed to to give an indication of what s going on.
 I use it mainly to moonitor/check that nodes are still conneced.

 The code includes ArduinoOTA updating.
-This worked with previous versions, but I have not checked it on this version.
-Note: I cannot see how to update the Audio clips using this method.
+I have compiled, and uploaded over OTA, the code on both ESP8266 4M options (3M SPIFF and 1M SPIFF).
+Obviously with the 3M option, you can have longer or more sound effects.
+The "data" set of sound clips in the git should be able to be compiled in the 1M SPIFFS, <just>.

 ## Disclaimers and Thanks
 All this code is released under the GPL, and all of it is to be used at your own risk.